-The Office also shares in the Archdiocesan mission of coming to offer God’s merciful and loving providence to all.
+The Office of Accompaniment also shares in the Archdiocesan mission of coming to offer God's merciful and loving providence to all.
 We are called to search out the needs, not only of the Catholic community, but of the total community; and then to respond accordingly with open mind and generous heart.
-Toward this second mission, the Office will provide outreach to victims/survivors and their families and demonstrate a sincere commitment to their spiritual and emotional well-being.
+Toward this second mission, this Office will provide outreach to victims/survivors and their families and demonstrate a sincere commitment to their spiritual and emotional well-being.

 Online Recertification of Protecting God's Children

 If you are recertifying your Protecting God's Children by doing the online option, please ensure you are reading the monthly articles in addition to doing the annual recertification module.
 Your account may be suspended in Virtus when no articles have been read in the previous year, and you will be unable to volunteer.
 The monthly articles are very valuable!
 Here's some recent feedback;

 "Thanks as always for the wonderful articles on Virtus.
 This month's article on cell phones and children was rather timely for my family.
 My 12 year old is becoming more active in activities that do not involve parental participation and we have been debating back and forth the merits of having a phone for him to take on such outings.
 The article brought up some points we had considered and some we had not.
 Just wanted you to know that your articles matter :)"

 Protecting God's Children - still bringing value, and helping to keep children safe